 Chemours, a company with a history of pollution, is seeking to expand its operations in eastern North Carolina, despite being a major contributor to the national PFAS pollution crisis, according to Drew Ball of the Natural Resources Defense Council.

-The company's chemical manufacturing facility in Fayetteville has been releasing toxic PFAS into the air and water since the mid-1970s, affecting a half-million people in the southeast region.
+The company's chemical manufacturing facility in Fayetteville has been contaminating the air, water, and food of over half a million people in the southeast region since the mid-1970s.

 One of the state’s most egregious corporate polluters has evaded public accountability for years.